 Can My Buyers Purchase a Home With Bitcoin Yet?

-Where Bitcoin and blockchain show the most promise is for overseas transactions.
+However, while it has been slow going here, where bitcoin and blockchain show the most promise is for overseas transactions.

-Over at the always excellent Mansion Global, EminGun Sirer, associate professor of computer science and co-director of the Initiative for Cryptocurrencies and Smart Contracts at Cornell University, weighed in on why crypto currencies are ideal for foreign buyers:
+Over at the always excellent Mansion Global, EminGun Sirer, associate professor of computer science and co-director of the Initiative for Cryptocurrencies and Smart Contracts at Cornell University, weighed in on why cryptocurrencies are ideal for foreign buyers:

 In order to accept bitcoin, you can either have the seller transfer into USD, work with a title company that will accept bitcoin, or have a lawyer write up a contract that covers all risks from bitcoin.
-At this point, most people will avoid actually paying in bitcoin, but the free press might be a good trade off.
+At this point, most people will avoid actually paying in bitcoin, but the free press might be a good trade-off.

-Can my Buyers Get a Loan with Bitcoin?
+Can My Buyers Get a Loan With Bitcoin?

 While not for everyone, hardcore bitcoin owners use services like this to get quick liquidity without cashing in their bitcoin portfolios.
 Think down payments, or maybe even bridge loans.

-There Must be a Catch … is There Capital Gains Tax For Transferring Bitcoin to USD?
+There Must Be a Catch … Is There Capital Gains Tax for Transferring Bitcoin to USD?

-Are Bitcoin and Blockchain The Same Thing?
+Are Bitcoin & Blockchain the Same Thing?

-Okay, Then What is Bitcoin Exactly?
+Okay, Then What Is Bitcoin Exactly?

-Since there is no bank or government to get in the way, Bitcoin can be a great way to transfer money or make purchases overseas.
+Since there is no bank or government to get in the way, bitcoin can be a great way to transfer money or make purchases overseas.
 Foreign buyers may find bitcoin’s speed and simplicity ideal for buying property in the United States.

-Got it.
+Got It.
 So What’s Blockchain?

 Although blockchain is very complex, the best way to describe it to your clients is to compare it to ACH, the technology that lets you “wire” money from one bank to another.
 The main difference is that blockchain does not rely on banks to verify transactions have been completed.
-Instead, once a transaction is completed it is stored in an encrypted digital ledger that is distributed among everyone on the blockchain.
+Instead, once a transaction is completed, it is stored in an encrypted digital ledger that is distributed among everyone on the blockchain.

 What makes blockchain so powerful is that the ledger is stored on every single computer (node) in the system.
 This makes faking a transaction virtually impossible.
 Since the blockchain is extremely secure, it has many applications beyond verifying and storing bitcoin transactions.
-Everything from contracts to voting records can theoretically stored on blockchain.
+Everything from contracts to voting records can theoretically be stored on blockchain.

 Which Technology Will Have a Bigger Impact in the Real Estate Market, Bitcoin or Blockchain?

-Awesome!
 So What Are Smart Contracts?

 Smart contracts are contracts between two parties that are verified and stored on the blockchain.
 Today, most smart contracts are built with the blockchain protocol behind Ethereum, another cryptocurrency.